deniskabana/nzenvim/README.md

 # ηZenvim
-## A vim config that works wonderfully.
+A vim config that works wonderfully.
 On any platform.

+## BETA VERSION ONLY
+Keep this in mind, please.

 ### What is ηZenvim?
 Currently a long lasting on-going progress to create a modern text editor (still not an IDE) **heavily centered around web technologies**.
 The main goal is to achieve rapid load times, fastest possible usage and keep good looks.